LassoSoft/LassoGuide/lasso_guide_source/operations/images-multimedia.rst

 it can be saved to disk on the server.

-Dynamically Manipulate An Image On The Server
+Dynamically Manipulate an Image on The Server
 ---------------------------------------------

 The following shows an example of initializing, manipulating, saving, and